Covene/MerakiNewClientAlert-Covene/README.md

     - Other third-party email servers would also be acceptable but will not be covered in this script.
     - See reference guides below for instructions on how to configure the Azure integration.
 - You want to re-run the get network clients check every x minutes. (change the variable Sleeptime=x to change how long to wait between re-tries.)
-- You have [environment variables](https://www.freecodecamp.org/news/python-env-vars-how-to-get-an-environment-variable-in-python/) configured, that store your Meraki API Key, and Azure communication resource string.

 ## Instructions
  To use this script, you will  need to configure the following in Azure: